gwtproject/gwt-site/src/main/markdown/eco/eco-system.md

 In 2006, as GWT emerges, things were different.
 JavaScript depends on the browser and Java were in an early state of evolution.
 That's one of the reasons why we have permutations and generators in GWT.
-Also there no third-party-libs.
+Also there no third-party-dependencies.
 Everything had to be provided by the framework.
-With GWT 2,  a lot of new modules like: editor, uibinder, etc. were added to the framework.
+With GWT 2,  a lot of new modules like: editor, uibinder, etc. were added to the SDK.

 Today, things are different.
 Java has evolved.
-New language feature, annotation processors, etc. are state of the art and the gaps of the JavaScript engines in the browser are no longer a pain point.
-Third party libraries add a lot of things that GWT does not cover or offer an alternative implementation of existing implementations.
+New language feature, annotation processors, etc. are state of the art and the gaps of the JavaScript engines in the different browser are no longer a pain point.
+Third party dependencies add a lot of things that GWT does not cover or offer an alternative implementation of existing implementations.

 Also, Google transfers the lead of the GWT project to an Open Source community.

 Looking at the next generation transpiler from Google (J2CL) there are no longer permutations, generators or modules available.
-Today, It is only a transpiler.
+Today, it is only a transpiler.
 In preparation of using this new transpiler and keeping in mind the huge amount of legacy applications the community starts to migrate the GWT modules in 2019.
 These migrated modules no longer use generators (instead they are using annotation processors) and JSNI (JavaScript Native Interface).
 Now, they are using JsInterop.
 On the long term, using this new modules, will enable applications to switch to the new transpiler